charliecalvert/CloudNotes/Assignments/PristineVirtualBox.md

 - Your host machines is running Windows
 - The guest machine you will be installing is running Linux

 You may, of course, be on a Mac, or even on Linux.
-None of the should matter.
-The key point is that you know the difference between the host machine and the guest machine.
+None of that should matter so long as you know the difference between the host machine and the guest machine.

 ## Get Started

-Before doing anything else, confirm that you have VirtualBox installed.
+Before doing anything else, confirm that you have VirtualBox installed and updated.
 If it is not installed, go here and install it:

 - [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads)

+**NOTE**: *In some cases, you may not be able to update VirtualBox.
+This happens frequently, for instance, in N252.
+In that case, you may be stuck or you can ask me for help, which I may or may not able to supply.*

-Once you are reasonable certain you have the **most recent** copy of VirtualBox installed, then you should download the Pristine Lubuntu OVA (virtual appliance):
+Once you are reasonable certain you have the **most recent** obtainable copy of VirtualBox installed, then you should download the big Pristine Lubuntu OVA (virtual appliance):

 - [Download the 3 GB Pristine Lubuntu 2016 v03][pristine-2016-03]